This browser is outdated. Please switch to a different browser to be able to use our website to the full extent.

 • Platinum rating for sustainability from the international assessment platform EcoVadis

-• Linde MH products and services meet all automotive industry standards (NQC) and sustainability demands
+• Linde MH products and services meet all automotive industry standards (NQC) and sustainability

-Solutions from the Sector
+Solutions from the sector

 Reliable allrounder